-The CBD molecule is also neuroprotective.
+The CBD molecule is also neuro-protective.
 It protects the brain from certain disease processes and degeneration while regulating neurotransmitter function.
-This benefit to the brain is what caught the attention of the government and, in 2003, led to their procuring U.S. Patent No. 6,630,507.
+This benefit to the brain is what caught the attention of the U.S. government and, in 2003, led to their procuring U.S. Patent No. 6,630,507.

-CBD alters and lowers the overall psychoactive effect of THC, and is additionally considered a potential remedy for psychotic effects, and certain cognitive deficits such as PTSD and depression.
+CBD alters and lowers the overall psychoactive effect of THC, and is additionally considered a potential remedy for psychotic effects, and certain cognitive deficits such as PTSD, anxiety and depression.
 Plus, it is documented to help with arthritis, diabetes, alcoholism, MS, chronic pain, antibiotic-resistant infections, and osteoporosis in women.

 Thinking CBD is too good to be true?
 Think again.

-The only problem is that many people now believe CBD is the good part of cannabis and THC is the bad part because of its psychoactive effects.
+A developing problem is that many people now believe CBD is the good part of cannabis and THC is the bad part because of its psychoactive effects.
 This could not be further from the truth.
-Yet such thinking is easy to understand due to the stigma branded on cannabis, and also for the fact we have been conditioned by a more reductionist type of healthcare system – one drug for one organ or bodily system – to think of a remedy in isolation of its plant context.
+Yet such thinking is easy to understand due to the stigma on cannabis.
+We’ve also been conditioned by a more reductionist type of healthcare system – one drug for one organ or bodily system – to think of a remedy in isolation of its holistic, original plant context.